Hanxu0501/CS61A-1.7--Integer-partition-without-recursion/README.md

 <ul>
 <li>I use the idea of building a solution tree.</li>

-<li>The root of the tree will divide number M into M elements, each one has value of 1.
+<li>The root of the tree is the solution which divides the number M into M elements, each one has value of 1.
 For example, for number 5, the root solutioin is [1,1,1,1,1].</li>

 <li>From this root, children and children's children are generated, by using a function called "Shrink".</li>